-Columbia Dining sponsors the Emergency Meal Fund, a program offering 6 meals per term to undergraduate students (CC, SEAS, or GS) in urgent need.
-The program is intended to provide immediate relief to students who need support but is not a long-term solution to food insecurity.
+Columbia Dining sponsors the Emergency Meal Fund, a program offering a select number of meals per term to undergraduate students (CC, SEAS, or GS) in urgent need.
+The program is limited and intended only for those facing immediate need in an emergency, but is not a long-term solution to food insecurity.
 For that reason, a conversation with your school’s financial aid or student affairs staff is the recommended first step:

 Undergraduate CC and SEAS students should contact [email protected] to schedule a meeting with a staff member in 601 Lerner Hall to request assistance.

 General Studies students should contact [email protected] to schedule a meeting with a staff member in 403 Lewisohn Hall to request assistance.

 - Undergraduate students enrolled in CC, SEAS, or GS